d-een/d-een.github.io/content/post/SnifferHoundWriteup.md

 Hello folks!

 Shehacksctf was wild, it was great to see hackers from all over the country compete at such a level.
 I played with the Seekers team and --spoiler alert-- we got first place.
 On day 2 of the competition the hosts added a few more challenges that made the race to first place even more intriguing.
-Apparently pwn challs were a no-go-zone for everyone who played, in the words of some.."John alikuwa na makasiriko when creating the challs" haha.
-Anyway there was one specific Forensics challenge which also had 0 solves, the snifferhound The Boss as the creator @adams_kro called it.
+Apparently pwn challs were a no-go-zone for everyone, all players left defeated by those challenges.There was one specific Forensics challenge which also had 0 solves, the snifferhound The Boss as the creator @adams_kro called it.

 ![Alt text](/images/image-8.png)
 Let's play around with it and see if it really was a hound.
 It was!
-You can download the pcap file here:
+You can download the pcap file here: https://github.com/d-een/Shehacksintervasity2023

 So as usual let's spin up wireshark and analyze the pcap file.